 The work of the Investing in Inclusive Finance team is made possible through the Center for Financial Inclusion sponsors of Credit Suisse and Accion.

-Governance Working Group: The Governance Working Group (GWG) originated at the World Microfinance Forum Geneva (WMFG) in 2010.
-In early 2012, the Center for Financial Inclusion (CFI)became the new institutional home for the GWG.
-The Working Group aims to bring together leading experts and initiatives to address the challenge of improving governance in the industry.
+Governance Working Group: The Governance Working Group (GWG) housed by the Center For Financial Inclusion since 2012, held its most recent webinar November 21, 2013 as a planning meeting on the group’s strategy for 2014.
+The GWG group aims to bring together leading experts and initiatives to address the challenge of improving governance in the industry.
 It has the goals of coordinating the different governance initiatives in microfinance, conducting research to advance the state of knowledge and practices, and engaging with different stakeholders to implement and improve governance practices.
-The Working Group’s main objectives are to: increase governance visibility and industry collaboration, advance thinking and understanding of how to achieve behavioral change through our governance-strengthening efforts, work to build a business case for governance, and raise awareness around the importance of governance and create a generally agreed upon vision for good governance.

-Governance Leadership Seminar: The "Governance Leadership in a Competitive World" seminar will engage board members in an active dialogue about the challenges they face in governance and risk, and their roles and responsibilities in setting and monitoring the MFI’s mission and strategy.
+Governance Leadership Seminar: The "Governance Leadership in a Competitive World" pilot seminar was held October 3-4, 2013 in Mexico City with approximately 30 MFI board members, CEOs, and investors from Latin America attending.
+The seminar was a success in engaging board members in an active dialogue about the challenges they face in governance and risk, and their roles and responsibilities in setting and monitoring the MFI’s mission and strategy.
 Ultimately, a stronger, more effective board presence related to governance and risk management will contribute to the health of MFIs around the world, and this positive change will also be felt by their clients who will benefit from more stable, and secure financial institutions.
-This seminar will be very interactive with board members sharing both their good and bad experiences.
-It will provide board members with the opportunity to interact with other players within their geographical context and facilitate greater understanding of the industry trends and regional challenges.
-Click here to download a flyer on the seminar in English, and click here for the flyer in Spanish.
-The seminar program is available in English here and in Spanish here.
-To request an invitation to attend the event, visit the seminar webiste, here.
+The seminar provided board members with the opportunity to interact with other players within their geographical context and facilitated a greater understanding of the industry trends and regional challenges.
+Participating board members and CEOs reported that they learned a lot from their peers who shared both good and bad experiences and requested more opportunities for exchange in the future.